 - Applications: we will see all the applications and programs currently open or executed

-- Background processes: allows access to the processes that are being executed in the system and in turn allows another process to be executed without being visible (background), some of them consume high system resources
+- Background processes: allows access to the processes that are being executed in the system and, in turn, enables another method to be performed without being visible (background); some of them consume high system resources

-- Windows processes: there we find the processes with exclusive tasks of the operating system
+- Windows processes: there, we find the strategies with exclusive tasks of the operating system

-In the “Details” tab we will have access to more specific data of each active process in Windows 11.
+In the “Details” tab, we will access more specific data on each active process in Windows 11.
 This tab gives us information such as:

 - Name of the process